fadii-99/SeaamAI/README.md

-# SeaamAI — Conversational RAG Chatbot API
+# SeaamAI — Conversational RAG Chatbot

 A production-ready AI chatbot backend that lets users upload PDF documents and have intelligent, context-aware conversations about them.
 Built with **LangChain**, **OpenAI GPT-4o-mini**, **ChromaDB**, and **FastAPI**, the system implements a full Retrieval-Augmented Generation (RAG) pipeline with persistent chat history and per-user isolated vector stores.